Vermont's Permaculture Institute

 ‘VERN’S BROWN TURKEY’ FIG- One Gallon Pots $20

 To distinguish this variety from less reliable varieties also called Brown

 Turkey, its named after garden writer Vern Nelson.
 Vern’s Brown Turkey has proven itself a reliable and productive variety.
-It bears large, sweet and flavorful, dark brown figs with light amber flesh, often producing two crops a year.
+It bears large, sweet and flavorful, dark brown figs with light amber flesh.

 A unique cross of Gooseberry and Black Currant, Jostaberry is the most vigorous of all our Currant varieties.
 A very disease resistant and easy to grow small shrub, Jostaberry produces very large, jet black, sweet-tart fruit, high in Vitamin C and good for fresh eating and excellent for jams and jellies.